Document: Bastrop facility meant to help underage sex trafficking victims being investigated for abuse

 DFPS issued a hold on the facility on March 8 and started looking for new places to relocate the youth residing at the ranch.
 CPS staff and off-duty law enforcement were deployed to the facility and stayed there until all youths were removed on March 9.
 That means the children had stayed at the ranch for over a month after reports of abuse first started coming in to DFPS.

+The Refuge said in its statement the youth in their care were removed “out of an abundance of caution,” saying the organization understands and respects the decision made by DFPS to do so.

 More arrests and charges could be coming, according to the document.
-The investigation of the ranch has been extended.
+The DFPS investigation of the ranch has been extended, and Gov. Greg Abbott on Thursday night also ordered an additional, immediate investigation by the Texas Rangers.

+According to a statement from Abbott’s office, he’s directing the Texas Rangers to arrest and pursue criminal charges against anyone who took part in the abuse.

+“The reports of child sex trafficking at The Refuge in Bastrop are abhorrent,” said Abbott in a statement Thursday night.
+“Child abuse of any kind won’t be tolerated in the state of Texas, and we are committed to ensuring these despicable perpetrators are brought to justice and punished to the fullest extent of the law.
+No child should ever suffer the atrocities of trafficking.
+I expect a thorough and prompt investigation by the Texas Rangers into these horrific crimes.”

 An emergency court hearing about the case was held Thursday before Judge Janis Jack.
 Discussion held during the hearing revealed seven children were victimized by nine alleged perpetrators, according to the Texas Tribune.